siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 a^2 = u^2 e^{i2\theta}
 $$

 The outer orientation is doubled.
-A quarter-turn of the inner value becomes a half-turn of the squared value:
+A quarter-turn of the inner state becomes a half-turn of the squared value:

 $$